SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/linux-opentelemetry.md

 ### Step 2: Configure integration

-In this step, you will configure the yaml required for Linux collection.
+In this step, you will configure the YAML required for Linux collection.
 The app requires path for system log file based on the Linux version used.

 #### Required Logs for Ubuntu